-How SATA Works: High-Yield Income Backed by Bitcoin and Cash Reserves
+How SATA Works: Income Backed by Bitcoin and Cash Reserves

 Who is Strive?

-SATA is publicly traded preferred equity with a $100 par value.
-Its stated annual yield is 13%, paid monthly as a cash dividend of approximately $1.083 per share per month.
-Strive actively manages the instrument to trade within a $99–$101 range, combining market-making activity with its reserve management policy.
+SATA is publicly traded preferred equity with a $100 par value and a 13% stated annual yield, paid monthly as a cash dividend of about $1.083 a share.
+Strive actively works to keep it trading in a tight $99–$101 band, leaning on market-making and its reserve policy to hold the line near par.

 Effective yield and the par peg